Tax News

 Everything Else – $1.5 billion

-Federal tax receipts for 2024 total $4.9 trillion (incl. individual and corporate income taxes, payroll taxes, and excise taxes).
-The above expenditures total right around $6.75 trillion.
-That's another annual deficit of $1.85 trillion adding to our total national debt now running at $36.5 trillion (+/- a few rounding tens of billions) and, of course, it is increasing by the day.
+Fiscal year 2024 Federal tax receipts total $4.9 trillion (individual and corporate income taxes, payroll taxes, excise taxes).
+The above expenses total ~$6.75 trillion, or another annual deficit of ~$1.85 trillion added to our current $36.5 trillion national debt (+/- a few rounding tens of billions).

 This is why when you hear a cost-cutting proposal like "reduce PBS/NPR funding" the counter-argument is often "$400 million is nothing, a drop in the total Federal spending bucket."

-I'm no expert – (wait, actually I am sorta an expert) – but eventually we all must come to grips with the fact somethings gotta give.
+I'm no expert – (wait, I am sorta an expert) – but eventually we all must come to grips with the fact somethings gotta give.
 Republicans and Democrats alike say Social Security and Medicare/Medicaid are off the table.
 The Federal debt interest (now 19% of the total debt) must be paid to maintain fiscal solvency.
 There are 68 million Americans enrolled in Medicare/Medicaid and 73 million are receiving monthly Social Security retirement, disability, or survivors benefits.
-About 2.3 million people work for the US goverment, not counting military employment which accounts for an additional 1.3 million, and adding up all those people, their salaries and benefits account for 4% of the Federal budget.
+About 2.3 million people work for the US goverment, active military accounts for an additional 1.3 million, and adding up all these people, their salaries and benefits accounts for 4% of the Federal budget.

 So, what do you cut?